rolandkrause/course-setup/README.md

 ### First commit and push

+-   After accepting the assignment clone the repository in a new project in RStudio.

--   After accepting the assignment open the `course.qmd` file in the editor.
+-   Open the `course.qmd` file in the RStudio editor.

 -   Enter your name in the YAML header of the file.